nodejitsu/handbook/book.md

 ## What Is Nodejitsu?

-[Nodejitsu](http://nodejitsu.com/) is the Platform as A Service and Marketplace for Node.js applications.
+[Nodejitsu](http://nodejitsu.com/) is the Platform as a Service and Marketplace for Node.js applications.
 Nodejitsu allows you to seamlessly deploy your Node.js applications into the cloud with a myriad of additional features.
 Our platform provides a robust suite of functionality to assist in the development, management, and deployment of Node.js applications.
 Our deployment tools are the most user-friendly in the industry and our customer support is unparalleled.

 ## How Can I Get Started?